Conversion Optimization

 example of engaging ux by amazon

-⚡Above the fold design pro tips:
+Above the fold design pro tips for mobile UX:

-👉 Look into developing your website along a fluid grid - this will help it adapt to the dimensions of the screen it’s being hosted on and modify the corresponding elements.
+Look into developing your website along a fluid grid - this will help it adapt to the dimensions of the screen it’s being hosted on and modify the corresponding elements.

-👉 Use tappable, accordion sections for above-the-fold on mobile - this can especially be helpful for pages where you naturally need to feature a lot of content.
+Use tappable, accordion sections for above-the-fold on mobile - this can especially be helpful for pages where you naturally need to feature a lot of content.

 Further Reading: eCommerce Mobile UX: 27 Ways to Get More Conversions

-5. Make the CTA distinct
+8. Make the first fold CTA distinct

 Fun fact: 90% of those who read your headline also read your CTA.